Eldeston/Creative-Computing/Year 2 - Semester 2/2 - Creative Industry/Documents/Orion Script Presentation v1.0.md

 FDR Sports Academy is a sports training company with a focus on training the next generation’s athletes with values and discipline.
 # Client Brief
 *(Xavier: 1 minute)*

+After talking to our client and FDR representative Kuya Dave about the history of FDR Sports Academy, how their website was made, and what the vision for their website is, both parties agreed that "Orion" our team should present and propose 2-3 different website prototypes for the redesign of their website, this way the client can choose which from our vision for their website fits more in line with their vision for their website.

+The 3 prototypes were gonna focus on a Fun Design, a Corporate Design, and a Combination of the two, respectively.
+But as you will see later on, the team decided to cut it down to 2 prototypes so as to not overwork ourselves.
+This decision was made while in the process of making the low fidelity of the 3 prototypes for the website design.

+And also, though not a requirement provided by the client, we wanted to make a unique branding for the Sports Academy branch of FDR so that it reflects the “sports” part of the branch but also make it faithful enough to the original so as to not abandon the original vision for their branding.
 # Design Process
 *(Maudric: 1 minute)*